 San Francisco’s Cable Cars

-At one time in San Francisco there were no cars on the streets.
-People walked, travelled by horse and carriage or took one of the now world famous cable cars.
+At one time in San Francisco, there were no cars on the streets.
+People walked, traveled by horse and carriage, or took one of the now world-famous cable cars.
 These cable cars are still used as transportation by some, but they have become one of the top “things to do” on any tour itinerary.
 San Francisco’s cable cars are considered a historic landmark.
 The cable cars can take you through Chinatown and over Nob Hill, with the opportunity to hop on at one of the turn-table locations or at various marked spots along the route.
 Tickets are $3 for a one-way trip or $9 for a day pass.

 Visitors who want to see some of San Francisco’s mansions, which were built by the city’s upper-class families in past years, may want to take in Nob Hill.
 This was a favored location for wealthy merchants and entrepreneurs more than a century ago and is still home to many who are considered “upper crust.”